0% deposit mortgages: what are they and how can I get one?

 If you don’t qualify for a 0% deposit mortgage, here are some alternatives to consider.

-- Apply for the mortgage guarantee scheme, which helps people buy a home with a 5% deposit by encouraging lenders to offer 95% mortgages.
-This scheme will close at the end of June 2025.
+Apply for the government’s mortgage guarantee scheme, which helps people buy a home with a 5% deposit by encouraging lenders to offer 95% mortgages.
+This scheme was due to close this summer but has now been made permanent.

 0% deposit mortgages can offer a lifeline to those struggling to save for a deposit, making home ownership more accessible.